iriven/SYMClone/README.md

 # SYMClone
-A Symmetrix Device Cloneer Tool for EMC VMAX Storage Array (written in bash)
+A Symmetrix Device Cloner Tool for EMC VMAX Storage Array (written in bash)